corda/samples-java/Features/schedulablestate-heartbeat/README.md

 ### Interacting with the nodes:

-Go to the [CRaSH](https://docs.corda.net/docs/corda-os/shell.html) shell for PartyA, and run the `StartHeatbeatFlow`:
+Go to the interactive node shell for PartyA, and run the `StartHeatbeatFlow`:

     start StartHeartbeatFlow